 Major Modes Lesson

-We’re then going to go through each mode individually and talk about the specific character and sound of that mode so that you can then use this information in your soloing and improvisation.
+We then go through each mode individually and talk about the specific character and sound of that mode so that we can then use this information in our soloing and improvisation.

 A mode is essentially a scale with an exotic name.
 We have learnt previously that every major scale has a relative minor scale which contains the exact same notes, but starts and ends on the 6th note of the major scale.